triton-inference-server/triton_distributed/CONTRIBUTING.md

   ensure that your enhancement is done in a manner that is consistent with Triton Distributed's overall architecture.

-- The Triton Distributed project is spread across multiple repos.
+- The Triton Distributed project is spread across multiple GitHub Repositories.
   The Triton team will provide guidance about how and where your enhancement should be implemented.

 - Testing is a critical part of any Triton enhancement.
 You should plan on spending significant time on